 Appointed to turn around the mess, John Moorlach quickly reorganized the Treasurer’s office, lowered risks, cut costs, and made it more efficient and transparent.
 As an officer of the County, he assisted in its exit from Chapter 9 bankruptcy in 18 months without the need of a sales tax hike.
 Moorlach also played a significant role in obtaining more than $800 million in litigation settlements, the largest in U.S. history at that time.

 John Moorlach’s sound planning and diligent work ethic helped bring Orange County back to fiscal health and restored the peoples’ trust.
 He earned a national reputation as an accessible expert in municipal finance.

 Grateful voters twice re-elected John Moorlach as Treasurer-Tax Collector, then in 2006 to the first of two terms as an Orange County Supervisor.
 In 2015, he won his State Senate special election outright in the Primary.

 In the Senate, Moorlach has warned that serious problems lurk behind California’s seeming prosperity.
-He produced balance sheet analyses of all California cities, counties, and school districts, communicating how pension and retiree medical liabilities are putting hundreds of budgets at risk for fiscal distress, should an economic down cycle occur.
+He produced balance sheet per capita ranking analyses of all California’s cities, counties, and school districts, communicating how pension and retiree medical liabilities are putting hundreds of budgets at risk for fiscal distress, should an economic down-cycle occur.
 The effort has been one of measuring the fiscal conditions in order to manage toward sounder financial policies.